Alana collection: Works in the collection

 Other than El Greco's The Entombment (exhibited at the Grand Palais in Paris in 2019-2020), the following works formed part of the Musée Jacquemart-André exhibition:

-Christ Mocked
+Cimabue's Mocking of Christ

-According to Carole Blumenfeld in la Gazette de l'Hôtel Drouot, the couple were also the purchasers of Cimabue's Christ Mocked via the Italian art dealer Fabrizio Moretti, sold for 24.18 million Euros by an auction house in Senlis, Oise on 27 October 2019. Álvaro Saieh had effectively resigned from the board of the Metropolitan Museum of Art just before the sale in order to bid freely on the work.
+According to Carole Blumenfeld in la Gazette de l'Hôtel Drouot, the couple were also the purchasers of Cimabue's Mocking of Christ via the Italian art dealer Fabrizio Moretti, sold for 24.18 million Euros by an auction house in Senlis, Oise on 27 October 2019. Álvaro Saieh had effectively resigned from the board of the Metropolitan Museum of Art just before the sale in order to bid freely on the work.
 The work was classified a national treasure on 23 December 2019 by France's Ministry of Culture, banning its export from French territory for 30 months to allow the Louvre time to raise enough money to acquire it.
-If it does not and an export license is granted to the work, it will join the Alana collection.
+If it had not done so, an export license would have been granted to the work and it would have joined the Alana collection.